randolf-scholz/tsdm/docs/recipes/dataloaders.rst

               worker_init_fn=None, *, prefetch_factor=2,
               persistent_workers=False)

-Thankfully, we can create an appropriate trainloader by writing
+Thankfully, we can create an appropriate training dataloader by writing

 - `sampler` – defines the strategy to draw samples from the dataset
 - `batch_sampler`: a torch.utils.data.Sampler subclass that is responsible for collecting batches